kaihendry/dabase.com/content/blog/code-editing-2022.md

 ---
-title: "Code Editing in 2022"
+title: Code Editing in 2022
 date: 2022-03-13T09:12:07+08:00
-description: Tools needed to program in the 21st Century
+description: Use a linter, formatter, and LSP
 ---

 When you code you need at **least two helpers** active on your buffer to assist